georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

          Page objects use locators to identify specific elements on the screen.
 Thereby, they allow test runners to see and do anything a real user would.
 Page objects reside in the `pageobjects` folder of your project.

-13. Open the created `wdio.conf.js` file and add the following snippet under `exports.config` to configure wdi5 correctly: - TODO: Remove?
+13. Open the created `wdio.conf.js` file and add the following snippet under `exports.config` to configure wdi5 correctly:

     ```JavaScript
     wdi5: {